 - You’ll need crampons to traverse the ice.
 We also recommend hiking poles.

-- Bring a safety helmet to protect your noggin from falling rock.
+- Bring a safety helmet to protect your noggin from falling rocks.
 Rock WILL fall on you.

 - Dress in Polypro or other quick-dry/wicking layers.
 Weather can be fairly warm on the way out then turn rainy and chilly.

 - Bring extra clothing along with…

 - Cell service is spotty.
 Make sure someone knows where you’re headed and when you plan to be back.